mehrabhamidi/distances-matrix/docs/index.md

   * **input_end**: Numeric vector specifying the ending position of input genomic regions.
    * **overlapping_categories**: The categories that overlap with each input region (separated by comma).
    * **overlapping_percentage**: The percentages of overlaps between each input region and its overlapping categories (separated by comma).

+   __Note__:
+   * The percentage of overlap between an input genomic region with a specific category is calculated as the total portion of the input region that is covered by that category devided by the length of the region.

 * `findHiCinteractions(input_id, input_chr, input_start, input_end, hic_f1_id, hic_f1_chr, hic_f1_start, hic_f1_end, hic_f2_id, hic_f2_chr, hic_f2_start, hic_f2_end, target_id, target_chr, target_start, target_end)`